 The Austin Health Clinical Toxicology Guidelines presented on this website were developed by clinical toxicologists and Specialists in Poison Information (SPIs) primarily for use by clinicians working at the Austin Hospital in Melbourne.

 The guidelines provide concise information to help clinicians assess and provide the most critical aspects of care for poisoned patients within the hospital setting.
 The guidelines do not aim to cover all poisonings, but to provide information regarding common poisonings and a number that are rare, but life-threatening.

 Although the guidelines are based on contemporary published evidence, they are not designed to function as a textbook.
-Overall, they will not provide the reader with an in-depth rational for the recommended management approach or recommended intervention.
-They are primarily designed to provide the reader with easily accessible information regarding the most critical aspects of a patient’s assessment and initial management following acute poisoning.
+Overall, they will not provide the reader with an in-depth rationale for the recommended management approach or recommended intervention.
+They are primarily designed to provide the reader with easily accessible information regarding the most critical aspects of a patient's assessment and initial management following acute poisoning.

 These Austin Health Clinical Toxicology Guidelines were produced by all Austin Health Clinical Toxicologists and SPIs.
 Where possible we have achieved consensus between practicing clinicians.
 The guidelines do not however necessarily represent the views of all the clinicians employed by Austin Health.